Perfectly Decadent Chocolate Sourdough Bread

 8. Score: Place a sheet of parchment on the counter, and then invert the bowl or banneton basket over the top of it to release the dough.
 Lightly dust the top of the dough with flour (optional, but makes the scoring pattern stand out more).
 Using the tip of a bread lame or a razor blade, score the dough according to your style preference.

 9. Bake: Place your bread into the oven (lid on) and bake for 20 minutes.
-Remove the lid, and continue to bake uncovered for an additional 40 minutes.
-During the last 10 minutes of baking, crack open the oven door.
-This allows the moisture to escape, leaving your bread with a crisp crust.
-You can also take the internal temperature of your bread to double check that it is done.
-For sourdough, it should read about 205 F.
+Remove the lid, turn the oven down to 425 degrees F, and continue to bake uncovered for an additional 25 minutes.
+To test doneness, a food thermometer inserted into the middle of the loaf should read 200-205 degrees F.

 10. Allow bread to cool to room temperature before slicing and serving.
 Enjoy!